kizu/kizu.ru/src/documents/pages/resume/index.en.md

 I am a **Front-End Web Developer** with 10 years of professional experience, researching and implementing highly performant, scalable and maintainable CSS practices for large websites and web-applications, as well as standards-compliant, semantic and accessible HTML, and JavaScript for complex UI behaviors.

+## Objective

+I'm looking for a place where I could apply my CSS skills.
+I can solve any possible CSS issue: from vertical centering to project's architecture, but the more complex problems you can provide, the happier I would be dealing with them.
+One day I dream to work on CSS itself by contributing to specifications, so there is that.

+I'm currently located in Russia, and I'm looking for opportunities to relocate to somewhere else (Canada, Europe, USA, New Zealand and so on).

 ## Contact

 <dl class="lnum">